Chicano studies: 1960s

-In 1967, anthropologist Octavio Romano and Nick C. Vaca, in addition to graduate students at the University of California, Berkeley, began to publish a Chican@ studies journal called El Grito: A Journal of Contemporary Mexican-American Thought.
-Many of the ideas surrounding the formation of later Chican@ studies programs stemmed from this publication.
+In 1967, anthropologist Octavio Romano and Nick C. Vaca, in addition to graduate students at the University of California, Berkeley, began to publish a Chicano studies journal called El Grito: A Journal of Contemporary Mexican-American Thought.
+Many of the ideas surrounding the formation of later Chicano studies programs stemmed from this publication.
 One major idea that was put forth in El Grito by its editors was that Mexican Americans, in contrast to other ethnic groups, have kept their Mexican-American culture intact and have "refused to disappear into The Great American Melting Pot."
 The consequence of this, said the editors, was that Mexican Americans were kept in an economically and politically impoverished state.
 Also in 1967, political scientist Ralph Guzmán conducted a study with the Los Angeles State College which laid the foundation for a national center of Mexican American studies at California State College, Los Angeles (CSCLA).
 Both Mexican American and Black Student Unions pressed CSCLA to have ethnic studies classes at this time.

-The Plan de Santa Barbara is generally considered to be the manifesto of Chican@ studies.
-Drafted in 1969 at the University of California, Santa Barbara, the plan emphasizes the need for education, and especially higher education to enact Chican@ community empowerment.
+The Plan de Santa Barbara is generally considered to be the manifesto of Chicano studies.
+Drafted in 1969 at the University of California, Santa Barbara, the plan emphasizes the need for education, and especially higher education to enact Chicano community empowerment.
 The Plan helped to "establish Chicana/o studies as an entity incorporated into the structures of academia."
 However, while the Plan articulated a need for education, it did not specify how to create a program of study.
-The Plan did, however, lead to the creation of the Chican@ Studies Institute in 1969.
-Another important document in Chican@ studies was also produced in 1969.
-In March 1969, the Chican@ Youth Conference held in Denver produced a plan written by Chican@ poet, Alurista.
+The Plan did, however, lead to the creation of the Chicano Studies Institute in 1969.
+Another important document in Chicano studies was also produced in 1969.
+In March 1969, the Chicano Youth Conference held in Denver produced a plan written by Chicano poet, Alurista.
 It was called El Plan Espiritual de Aztlán (The Spiritual Plan of Aztlán) and it contains a concept of "ethnic nationalism and self-determination."
 The idea of the mythic homeland of the Aztec people, Aztlán, is one that unifies the United States and Mexico and correspondingly, united Mexican Americans with a sense of nationalism.